 Once the Company determines that it is possible that a credit loss may exist for a security, the Company performs a detailed review of the cash flows expected to be collected from the issuer.
 The Company estimates expected cash flows by applying estimated default probabilities and recovery rates to the contractual cash flows of the issuer, with such default and recovery rates reflecting long-term historical averages adjusted to reflect current credit, economic and market conditions, giving due consideration to collateral and credit support, if applicable, and discounting the expected cash flows at the purchase yield on the security.
 In instances in which a determination is made that an impairment exists but the Company does not intend to sell the security and it is not more likely than not that the Company will be required to sell the security before the anticipated recovery of its remaining amortized cost basis, the impairment is separated into: (i) the amount of the total other-than-temporary impairment related to the credit loss; and (ii) the amount of the total other-than-temporary impairment related to the credit loss is recognized in earnings.
 The amount of the other-than-temporary impairment related to the credit loss is recognized in earnings.
-The amount of the other-than-temporary impairment related to all other factors is recognized in other comprehensive income.
-For the six months ended June 30, 2011 and 2010, the Company recognized \$Nil and \$0.8 million of credit related other-than-temporary impairments, respectively, which were recognized in earnings and \$Nil and \$2 thousand, respectively, related to other factors.
+The amount of the other-than-temporary impairment related to the credit loss is recognized in earnings.
+The amount of the other-than-temporary impairment related to the credit loss is recognized in earnings.
+The amount of the other-than-temporary impairment related to the credit loss is recognized in earnings.
+The amount of the other-than-temporary impairment related to the credit loss is recognized in earnings.
+The amount of the other-than-temporary impairment related to the credit loss is recognized in earnings and \$Nil and \$2 thousand, respectively, related to other factors.